Motorola Solutions: Business trends

+Political activity

+From 2024 to July 2026 Motorola Solutions spent $5 million on federal lobbying in the United States.

 Controversies and litigation

 Involvement in Israeli settlements

 On February 12, 2020, the United Nations published a database of all business enterprises involved in certain specified activities related to the Israeli settlements in the Occupied Palestinian Territories, including East Jerusalem, and in the occupied Golan Heights.
 Motorola Solutions, Inc., and its subsidiary company, Motorola Solutions Israel Ltd., have been listed on the database in light of their involvement in activities related to "the supply of surveillance and identification equipment for settlements, the wall and checkpoints directly linked with settlements".
 The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.

 On July 5, 2021, Norway's largest pension fund KLP said it would divest from Motorola Solutions, together with 15 other business entities implicated in the UN report for their links to Israeli settlements in the occupied West Bank, saying it was "a very straightforward decision" given the use of the company's video security and software in border surveillance.